Samya-S/sample-portfolio/README.md

-# My Portfolio
+# My Sample Portfolio
-This portfolio website is built using HTML, CSS and vanilla JavaScript.
+This sample portfolio website of mine is built using HTML, CSS and vanilla JavaScript.